Many couples who marry experience tensions and problems in their relationship. Hans Asperger (1944)

 Parenting problems.

 When children enter the picture, it’s often the demise of the relationship.
-The non-Asperger’s partner is often devastated by the lack of empathy shown to the child: The Asperger’s parent may ignore the child, make caustic comments, and not recognize when the child needs comfort.
+The non-Asperger’s partner is frequently devastated by the lack of empathy shown to the child: The Asperger’s parent may ignore the child, make caustic comments, and not recognize when the child needs comfort.
 Sometimes the Asperger’s parent is overly strict or way too lenient, leaving much of the real parenting up to the non-Asperger’s partner.
 This sets up a parenting battlefield, even though both parents love the child.

 Tim Bennett, a painter living in Great Britain, is in a long-term relationship with Tray, a woman with Asperger’s syndrome.
-Tray refuses to move out of her small one-bedroom apartment or share it with Tim even though the couple have a son together.
+Tray refuses to move out of her small one-bedroom apartment or share it with Tim, even though the couple have a son together.
 Francis, age 6, also has Asperger’s and related behavioural issues.
 Bennett says that since he and Tray have vastly different parenting styles, they find it better to parent Francis separately to avoid conflict.
-Tray has a particularly hard time dealing with Francis’s behaviour and runs the risk of having a public meltdown if the child is difficult.
+Tray has a tough time dealing with Francis’s behaviour and runs the risk of having a public meltdown if the child is difficult.
 On the upside, “she can enter into play with him in ways that I cannot, imaginatively creating worlds together,” Bennett says.
 “So we complement each other in many ways as parents.”

 Asperger’s Syndrome: A Delayed Diagnosis